CameronBeneteau/LineFollowingRobot/README.md

 - Metal Chassis

 ## Design Process
-Our first step was to test the individual components to understand how they worked and explore the various types and ranges readings we should look for while using them.
+Our first step was to test the individual components to understand how they worked and explore the various types and ranges of readings we should look for while using them.

 For example: A QTR sensor measures the reflectiveness of a surface with a value from 0 to 1000 (0 for white (most reflective), and 1000 for black (least reflective).
 Using these measurements, we were able to develop unit test programs using Arduino and C++ for each sensor.